Police regain control of most of Canada’s capital, say protesters will continue to be identified and charged as holdouts persist

 Mischief is a wide-ranging charge that can include significant jail time.
 Magas said it was “too early” to say what Lich or Barber could face in terms of sentencing.

-Lich, Barber and a third early-on organizer, Benjamin Dichter, who left Ottawa Friday, are named in a class-action lawsuit originally filed by an Ottawa resident asking for $360 million Canadian dollars ($280 million) in damages caused by the demonstrations.
+Lich, Barber and a third early organizer, Benjamin Dichter, who left Ottawa on Friday, are named in a class-action lawsuit originally filed by an Ottawa resident asking for $306 million Canadian dollars ($280 million) in damages caused by the demonstrations.

-Jeffrey Monaghan, an Associate Professor at Carleton University’s Institute for Criminology and Criminal Justice, said that the goal of these court cases should “be trying to take momentum out of these movements.”
+Jeffrey Monaghan, an associate professor at Carleton University’s Institute of Criminology and Criminal Justice, said that the goal of these court cases should “be trying to take momentum out of these movements.”

 From a deterrence perspective, he said that when courts decide how to punish the convoy’s organizers and participants, they should consider “a form of leniency” so at to “not make martyrs out of these individuals and feed a lot of animosity.”